 At one point, after the notoriously difficult Kinski threatened to abandon the production, Herzog declared that he would shoot Kinski and then himself if Kinski left.
 Kinski stayed.

-In this story and others, Aguirre has secured a place in history as an example of the cruelty and insanity of imperialism and conquest, becoming the archetypal tyrannical conquistador.
+In this story and others, Lope De Aguirre has secured a place in history as an example of the cruelty and insanity of imperialism and conquest, becoming the archetypal tyrannical conquistador.

-After learning about the chilling exploits of Lope de Aguirre, read up on La Noche Triste, the last effort by the Aztecs to overthrow Hernán Cortés.
-Then, find out more about Catalina de Erauso, the crossdressing warrior nun whose adventures took her all over Spain’s vast empire.
+After learning about the cruel exploits of Lope de Aguirre, read up on La Noche Triste, the last effort by the Aztecs to overthrow Hernán Cortés.
+Then, find out more about Catalina de Erauso, the cross-dressing warrior nun whose adventures took her all over Spain’s vast empire.